If you do online shopping or have an online business of your own, you must have seen the Terms and Conditions.

 Otherwise, you will easily lose money when your customers ask for a refund if you don’t have them properly outlined in your Terms and Conditions for them to review.

-13. Shipping and Delivery
+13. Shipping and Delivery Terms

 If you are going to sell physical products that you ship to your customers, then obviously, you will need a section on shipping and delivery in your Terms and Conditions.